redhat-sap/sap-workshops/sap-integration/README.md

 [![500-left](img/3scale_secrets.png)](https://redhat-sap.github.io/sap-workshops/sap-integration/img/3scale_secrets.png)

-First time you open the 3scale API Management portal you will be asked for these credentials.
+The first time you open the 3scale API Management portal you will be asked for these credentials.
 Enter the information required and you will be presented with the assistant to configure your APIs.
-We are going to skip this part using the **`X`** symbol on the top right, and configure all the required information manually afterwards.
+We are going to skip this part using the **`X`** symbol on the top right and configure all the required information manually afterwards.

 [![300-left](img/3scale_assistant.png)](https://redhat-sap.github.io/sap-workshops/sap-integration/img/3scale_assistant.png)

-After skiping the assistant, you will be presented to the 3scale API Management **Dashboard**.
+After skipping the assistant, you will be presented to the 3scale API Management **Dashboard**.
 You will create a new **PRODUCT** using the `NEW PRODUCT` link on the bottom section, adding the following values when prompted:

-- Name: SAP Businness Hub
+- Name: SAP Business Hub
 - System name: sap_business_hub
-- Description: SAP Businness Hub
+- Description: SAP Business Hub

 [![500-left](img/3scale_new_product.gif)](https://redhat-sap.github.io/sap-workshops/sap-integration/img/3scale_new_product.gif)

 Once the new Product has been created, you need to create a **BACKEND** that will be used for this Product.
 This Backend will be used to define our API configuration, including the Private Base URL, Methods and Mapping Rules.
-At this point, you will go back to `Analytical Reporting - View Management API` definition in [SAP Business Hub](https://api.sap.com/api/analytics_reporting_view/overview) to understand the existing API References and Specificiations for that particular API.
+At this point, you will go back to `Analytical Reporting - View Management API` definition in [SAP Business Hub](https://api.sap.com/api/analytics_reporting_view/overview) to understand the existing API References and Specifications for that particular API.
 As you can see there are 4 different methods available for this API.

 [![400-left](img/api_methods.png)](https://redhat-sap.github.io/sap-workshops/sap-integration/img/api_methods.png)

-If you click on the `Code Snippet` link for any of these methods, you can see the URL used to call this method (you will get the information from the Sandbox System url, for production purposes another one from the avilable list will be used, but not for this demo) as well as values that can be parametrized or a custom header that needs to be add to this request which requires authentication.
+If you click on the `Code Snippet` link for any of these methods, you can see the URL used to call this method (you will get the information from the Sandbox System URL, for production purposes another one from the available list will be used, but not for this demo) as well as values that can be parametrized or a custom header that needs to be added to this request which requires authentication.

 [![300-left](img/api_call.png)](https://redhat-sap.github.io/sap-workshops/sap-integration/img/api_call.png)

-Once you have captured all this information, you can go back to the 3scale API Management's dashboard, where you will create a new **BACKEND** adding the following values when promped:
+Once you have captured all this information, you can go back to the 3scale API Management's dashboard, where you will create a new **BACKEND** adding the following values when prompted:

 - Name: Analytical Reporting
 - System Name: analytical_reporting